Captain America’s Famous Comedic Line In ‘Avengers: Endgame’ Was Added In Reshoots

 Most of the comedic relief in Avengers: Endgame was left to Tony Stark/Iron Man, Thor, and Scott Lang/Ant-Man, and rarely did Steve Rogers/Captain America get a chance to throw in a funny line.
-One of the most famous lines from the movie was uttered from the Chris Evans character and just happened to be one of the funniest moments in the film.
+However, one of the most famous lines from the movie was uttered from the Chris Evans character and just happened to be one of the funniest moments in the film.
 After the Avengers traveled back in time to the Battle of New York, Tony Stark made a comment to Steve Rogers about his outfit and how it “did nothing for [his] a**.”
 Scott Lang jumped in and commented that Steve had “America’s a**,” but the joke didn’t end there.

 After present-day Captain America faced off against Captain America from 2012, the latter was left lying on the ground with his butt in the air.
 Present-day Steve Rogers then commented to himself, “That is America’s a**,” and it was one of the movie’s highlights.
 It turns out, that line was never in the original script.
 Endgame writers Christopher Markus and Stephen McFeely recently noted (via CinemaBlend) that the line was added during reshoots, and it happened to be the last line Chris Evans spoke for the movie and the last scene he filmed.